 Use of net proceeds from the Series AA Offerings include working capital and general corporate purposes, including sales and marketing activities and product development.
+Refer to Note 6 to the condensed consolidated financial statements for additional information.

 Convertible Debt.
 On May 16, 2022, as summarized above and further described at Note 5, the Company entered into a securities purchase agreement with three institutional investors, providing for the sale and issuance of a new series of senior convertible notes in the aggregate original principal amount of \$4,320,000, of which 8% is an original issue discount.
 As of December 31, 2022, the outstanding balance of the Notes and related accrued interest totaled \$719,000, which was subsequently paid in full during the three months ended March 31, 2023.